-Hand-washing facilities (with hand-free soap tap operation and air blade dryer / single use paper towels) were provided in toilets and at entry points to production areas.
-Before entering the production areas boot washing and hand disinfecting equipment is installed.
+There is an area for staff facility.
+Outdoor clothing and shoes are permanently stored separately from work wear.
+The production and storage zones have been defined and based upon a risk assessment all zones are "Low risk areas".
+Hand-washing facilities (with hand-free soap tap operation and air single use paper towels) were provided in toilets and at entry points to production areas.
+Before entering the production areas sole washing and hand disinfecting equipment is installed.

-Rest room and catering facilities are provided for staff ( A HACCP plan is applicable.
+Rest room and catering facilities are provided for staff.
+As part of the verification, the canteen is checked weekly.
 Smoking is only allowed in a separated area of the canteen.
-No evidence of smoking was seen during the site evaluation.
-Proper storage areas and fridge were observed for brought food stuffs.
-Temperature is checked following HACCP plan.